On Pitfalls of $\textit{RemOve-And-Retrain}$: Data Processing Inequality Perspective: Experiments

 \subsection{Delving into Relationship between ROAR Benchmark and Blurriness}

-Going further, we aim to examine the relationship between the ROAR metric and the blurriness of attribution, as discussed in Section \ref{sec:post-processing}.
-To determine this relationship, we calculate the average total variation of attributions for the training set $A_{train}$ for each trial in the ROAR evaluation.
-The results, shown in Figure \ref{fig:tv-accuracy-cub200}, demonstrate a strong negative correlation between the blurriness of attributions and the model's performance in the ROAR protocol.
-Results of the experiment conducted on the CIFAR-10 and SVHN datasets can be found in Figures \ref{fig:tv-accuracy-cifar10} and \ref{fig:tv-accuracy-svhn} of the supplementary material.
+Going further, we examine the relationship between the ROAR metric and attribution blurriness, as discussed in Section~\ref{sec:post-processing}.
+We measure blurriness through the average total variation (TV) of attribution masks for the training set $A_{train}$ in each ROAR trial; lower TV corresponds to blurrier masks.
+The results in Figure~\ref{fig:tv-accuracy-cub200} show that lower-TV attributions tend to yield lower final accuracy in the ROAR protocol.
+Results on CIFAR-10 and SVHN are reported in Figures~\ref{fig:tv-accuracy-cifar10} and~\ref{fig:tv-accuracy-svhn} in Appendix~\ref{app:plot}.

 Our findings indicate that for most attribution methods and drop rates, max-pooling and Gaussian filtering reduce both the total variation and the model's performance.
-However, this trend does not hold for the GC$^2$ method, as its unique approach - derived from gradients on intermediate feature maps rather than back-propagation on inputs - results in attribution maps with a smaller resolution, which are not impacted by degradation $k(\cdot)$.
-Similar patterns were observed in the CIFAR-10 and SVHN datasets (as shown in Figure \ref{fig:tv-accuracy-cifar10} and Figure \ref{fig:tv-accuracy-svhn} in the supplementary material).
+However, this trend does not hold for the GC$^2$ method, as its unique approach (derived from gradients on intermediate feature maps rather than back-propagation on inputs) results in attribution maps with a smaller resolution, which are less affected by the post-processing $k(\cdot)$.
+Similar patterns were observed in the CIFAR-10 and SVHN datasets (Figures~\ref{fig:tv-accuracy-cifar10} and~\ref{fig:tv-accuracy-svhn}).

-Next, we examine the relationship between the model's performance and the total variation of attribution without post-processing.
-Figure \ref{fig:relation-sq} presents a scatter plot of all attribution methods' results for each dataset and drop rate.
-It shows a strong linear correlation (ranging from $R^2 = 0.83$ to $R^2 = 0.96$) between the total variation of attribution and model accuracy, excluding results after post-processing.
-The corresponding results for the non-squared version of attribution methods can be found in Figure \ref{fig:relation} of the supplementary material with the similar observation.
-We can thus conclude that there is a strong positive correlation between the blurriness of attribution and the ROAR benchmark, regardless of whether post-processing is applied or not.
+Next, we examine the relationship between model performance and total variation without post-processing.
+Figure~\ref{fig:relation-sq} presents a scatter plot of all attribution methods' results for each dataset and drop rate.
+It shows a strong linear association between total variation and model accuracy, excluding results after post-processing.
+Table~\ref{tab:tv-r2} summarizes the corresponding $R^2$ values, and the non-squared attribution results in Figure~\ref{fig:relation} show a similar pattern.
+Thus, because lower accuracy is treated as better in ROAR, blurrier/lower-TV masks can be favored even when the blurring is introduced by an agnostic post-processing step.